ericc661/rethinking_containment/rethinking_containment.md

 land, and destroying the cultural ways that nurtured relationship to land and their communities" (Goeman 81).
 The boarding school served as mode of containment which was not just enclosed but also removed and displaced.
-By assuming a didactic tone, the speaker assumes the role of teacher in the boarding school, disorienting the colonizer from familiar places in addition to containing them.
+By assuming a didactic tone, the speaker also assumes the role of teacher in the boarding school, disorienting the colonizer from places familiar to them in addition to containing them.

 The South-facing line continues the reversal of containment, yet this time the prison and the reservation are invoked: